jean-granger/Machine-Learning---Deep-Learning-project/README.md

 ```
 ## Notes
 - All notebooks are designed to run independently.
-- The exported HTML files are recommended for quick viewing without re-running models.
+- The results links are recommended for quick viewing without re-running models.

 ## Future Work